Nevu/Show-Global-Glyph/README.md

 ### How to use

 You have do add a Glyph called *_global*.
 This one will show in Background of each Glyph while using this Plugin.
 Now you can draw every Form or stroke to be shown.

-To show strokes use an absolute setup form and use a overlayed double path (see Screenshot below).
+To show only strokes use an absolute setup form and use a overlayed double path (see Screenshot below).
+That gives you the opportunity to setup just lines or filled form.

 ### Examples